-At December 31, 2022 and 2021, the Company had federal NOL carryforwards of approximately \$118.4 million and \$89.4 million, respectively.
-At December 31, 2022 and 2021, the Company had state NOL carryforwards of \$87.0 million and \$61.0 million, respectively.
-Approximately \$43.5 million of the federal tax loss carryforwards will begin to expire in 2023, unless previously utilized.
-The federal NOL carryforwards generated in after December 31, 2017 of \$74.9 million will carryforward indefinitely.
-The Company's state tax loss carryforwards will expire in 2030, unless previously utilized.
+At December 31, 2023 and 2022, the Company had federal NOL carryforwards of approximately \$129.8 million and \$118.4 million, respectively.
+At December 31, 2023 and 2022, the Company had state NOL carryforwards of \$91.0 million and \$87.0 million, respectively.
+Approximately \$43.5 million of the federal tax loss carryforwards will begin to expire in 2024, unless previously utilized.
+The federal NOL carryforwards generated after December 31, 2017 of \$86.3 million will carryforward indefinitely.
+The Company's state tax loss carryforwards will begin to expire in 2030, unless previously utilized.

-At December 31, 2022, the Company's deferred tax assets are primarily comprised of federal and state tax NOL carryforwards.
+At December 31, 2023, the Company's deferred tax assets are primarily comprised of federal and state tax NOL carryforwards.
 The Company completed a formal study through the year ended December 31, 2019 and determined ownership changes within the meaning of Internal Revenue Code (IRC), Section 382 had occurred in 2003, 2008, 2012, 2017 and 2019.
+Based on the analysis, \$61.1 million of the Company's tax attribute carryforwards through December 31, 2017 cannot be utilized under IRC Section 382.
+The Company's ability to utilize NOL carryforwards generated after December 31, 2017 will not expire under the Tax Cuts and Jobs Act of 2017.
+The Company adjusted tax attribute carry forwards and deferred tax assets accordingly.
+As the deferred tax assets associated with the tax attribute carry forwards were fully offset by a valuation allowance, a corresponding reduction in the Company's valuation allowance was also recorded, resulting in no income tax impact.

-The Company is subject to taxation in the United States and in various state jurisdictions.
-The Company's tax years for 2003 and forward are subject to examination by the U.S. and state tax authorities due to the carryforward of unutilized net operating losses and research and development credits.
+The Company is subject to taxation in the U.S. and in various state jurisdictions.
+The Company's tax years for 2004 and forward are subject to examination by the U.S. and state tax authorities due to the carryforward of unutilized net operating losses and research and development credits.